 As it would seem, even after all the hurt feelings, the chemistry is totally still there.
 Like I mean completely there.
 Although, Antonio tricking Claire into coming back to Greece was kind of lame, but highly entertaining.

 I mentioned earlier that it follows multiple characters.
 It slightly follows Alexandra and Darious for maybe two chapters…I wonder why.
 Is there going to be more to this story?
 Are they crushing on each other?
 I don’t know, but I have my suspicions.

 Anyway back to Claire and Antonio!
 They do end up going through the farce in order to comply with the terms of Antonio’s father’s will, but it doesn’t really seem like a farce to either of them.
-Oh to be on the Greek Islands at this moment.
+Oh, what I wouldn’t give to be on the Greek Islands at this moment.

 While this novel is anything but realistic, it is quite entertaining and lots of fun to read.
 It’s also a quick read, so it’s a win-win for everyone.
 I totally recommend this novel!

 If you’ve read or are currently reading this book, comment your thoughts down below.
 And don’t forget to follow for more book reviews.